In 1968, the long-standing workhorse chronograph movement of the SSIH, the Lemania CH27 C12 (Omega 321), was discontinued.

 Incorrect DNN bezel?
 Not a very good idea…unless you want to first overpay, and then spend more than a grand for a replacement DON bezel.
 Although if the watch is priced considerably lower (not even near a DON bezel -68), it isn’t necessarily a problem, if you don’t mind that.

 Also, make sure that the serial is within the 26XXXXXX-27XXXXXX range.

 The case and the DON bezel remained the same.
-“Straight writing” specimens and ones made at the end of the production period have apparently been equipped with the DNN bezel.
+“Straight writing” specimens and ones made at the end of the production period have been equipped with the DNN bezel.

 The dial had some theoretically small changes done to it.

-It’s still a “step” dial alright, but it features short hour markers not obscuring the chapter ring (which was also a feature of the service dials made circa 1969/1970 for other pre-Moon references), and the applied metal logo has been dropped in favour of a painted one.
+It’s still a “step” dial alright, but it features short hour markers not obscuring the chapter ring (which was also a feature of the service dials made circa 1969/1970 for other pre-Moon references), and the applied metal logo has been dropped in favor of a painted one.

 Unlike the transitional -68, the -69 features only the square-end chrono hand.

 Concerning the date of 1969 for this reference, it’s somewhat confusing because the first batches of the -69 were supposedly made at the end of 1968, and the last – theoretically in 1970, however, some -69s were allegedly assembled as late as 1971!

 Beware of frankenwatches.

 Make sure that the serial is in the 2842 0XXX – 3162 9XXX range.
 If it isn’t, then spending your hard-earned money on it isn’t the best of ideas unless the watch comes with an extract of the archives, which proves that this particular movement belongs in this case.